A guide to

 Things to do

 There are plenty of opportunistic Macaque monkeys on the island.
 It is common for them to try and steal food from your bungalow, tent, bags and sometimes even from your plate at a restaurant.

 Sand Flies and Mosquitoes

 Sand flies are tiny, yet their bites can be very itchy and painful.
 Most of the bungalows have Mosquito nets so pack some repellent and cover up with some light clothing.

 Bring with you

-There are no ATM’s on Koh Tarutao so bring enough money for your stay.
+There are no ATM’s on Tarutao so bring enough money for your stay.
 Food and drink is slightly more expensive than the mainland so add a little extra.
 Bring any medication you require as well as bite cream and Mosquito repellent.
 A light long sleeve top and bottoms will also help keep the sand flies and mosquitoes away.